fsamura01/javascript_tutorial/leetcode_coding_challang/risen_prompt/risen_prompt.md

 Certainly!
 Using the RISEN framework (Role, Instruction, Steps, End goal, Narrowing), here’s a structured prompt to help you effectively use ChatGPT for solving LeetCode problems and learning problem-solving patterns:

 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 809.
-Expressive Words.
+I'm struggling to understand Leetcode 825.
+Friends Of Appropriate Ages.
 Can you help me learn it by using first-principles thinking?
-Instruction: Guide me through solving Leetcode 809.
-Expressive Words.
+Instruction: Guide me through solving Leetcode 825.
+Friends Of Appropriate Ages.

-[Sometimes people repeat letters to represent extra feeling.
-For example:

-"hello" -> "heeellooo"
-"hi" -> "hiiii"
-In these strings like "heeellooo", we have groups of adjacent letters that are all the same: "h", "eee", "ll", "ooo".

-You are given a string s and an array of query strings words.
-A query word is stretchy if it can be made to be equal to s by any number of applications of the following extension operation: choose a group consisting of characters c, and add some number of characters c to the group so that the size of the group is three or more.

-For example, starting with "hello", we could do an extension on the group "o" to get "hellooo", but we cannot get "helloo" since the group "oo" has a size less than three.
-Also, we could do another extension like "ll" -> "lllll" to get "helllllooo".
-If s = "helllllooo", then the query word "hello" would be stretchy because of these two extension operations: query = "hello" -> "hellooo" -> "helllllooo" = s.
+[There are n persons on a social media website.
+You are given an integer array ages where ages[i] is the age of the ith person.

+A Person x will not send a friend request to a person y (x != y) if any of the following conditions is true:

+age[y] <= 0.5 * age[x] + 7
+age[y] > age[x]
+age[y] > 100 && age[x] < 100
+Otherwise, x will send a friend request to y.

+Note that if x sends a request to y, y will not necessarily send a request to x.
+Also, a person will not send a friend request to themself.

-Return the number of query strings that are stretchy.
+Return the total number of friend requests made.

 Example 1:

-Input: s = "heeellooo", words = ["hello", "hi", "helo"]
+Input: ages = [16,16]
-Output: 1
+Output: 2
-Explanation:
-We can extend "e" and "o" in the word "hello" to get "heeellooo".
-We can't extend "helo" to get "heeellooo" because the group "ll" is not size 3 or more.
+Explanation: 2 people friend request each other.
 Example 2:

+Input: ages = [16,17,18]
+Output: 2
+Explanation: Friend requests are made 17 -> 16, 18 -> 17.
+Example 3:

-Input: s = "zzzzzyyyyy", words = ["zzyy","zy","zyy"]
+Input: ages = [20,30,100,110,120]
 Output: 3
+Explanation: Friend requests are made 110 -> 100, 120 -> 110, 120 -> 100.

 Constraints:

+n == ages.length
-1 <= s.length, words.length <= 100
+1 <= n <= 2 * 104
-1 <= words[i].length <= 100
+1 <= ages[i] <= 120.]
-s and words[i] consist of lowercase letters.]
 LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.

 **Steps:**